DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 Go to another wallet (like Wasabi Wallet or another Electrum wallet) and send your bitcoin to the receiving address.
 You should see the unconfirmed balance almost immediately.

 *Optional:* If you want to know that your backup works, you might want to go through the trouble of doing a full restore of your wallet.
-Do this by opening a wallet in Electrum, go to File>Open (or Ctrl+O).
-Delete your wallet file and close the wallet you deleted if it's open.
+Do this by opening your wallet in Electrum, go to File>Delete (or Ctrl+O) to delete your wallet file.
+Close the wallet you deleted in Electrum.
 Go back to the first step of [create the multi sig wallet](https://github.com/HelgeHunding/guides/blob/master/hodl-guide/hodl-guide_40_multi-sig.md#create-the-multi-sig-wallet) and set it up exactly the same way as you did before (same password etc).
 But this time use another source of information.
 If you used your secure note for the passwords the first time, use the information in the information packages this time.
 When the wallet is recovered, your funds should be there and you can be sure that your process works.

 ## Withdrawal program

 This can be used when you want to withdraw funds from your cold storage.

 **[P]** If you don't know about coin control and have 100% control of your unspent outputs.
 Never use funds in your cold storage for day to day spending and don't transfer funds from your cold storage directly to someone that knows your real name or address (like a friend or an exchange).
 If you connect your real name and/or physical address with addresses in your cold storage, that could be used to "cluster" addresses together and reveal what addresses you control.
-A good rule of thumb is to use Wasabi Wallet, or a similar service, to mix all funds going into cold storage and all funds going out of cold storage. *Note:* Some exchanges might treat bitcoins involved in coin join transactions as suspicious and deny your deposit.
+A good rule of thumb is to use Wasabi Wallet, or a similar service, to mix all funds going into cold storage and all funds going out of cold storage.
+Or learn about simple coin control.
+The most improtant thing is to not mix different outputs with each other unless you know it won't hurt your privacy. *Note:* Some exchanges might treat bitcoins involved in coin join transactions as suspicious and deny your deposit.
 You have to decide yourself between privacy and ease of selling.

 If this is the firs time withdrawing from the wallet, we’re going to do two test withdrawals (and we don't have to think about mixing).
 The first one with your two hardware wallets.
 The second one is with your third backup seed and one hardware wallet.
 That procedure is only necessary if you lose one seed or its password and the corresponding hardware wallet.
 Normally, use the method described in "Withdrawal method 1".